 The Access Status page shows the current end-user connections to the NSS, grouped by the file-sharing protocol used.
 The page displays the username, the name of the host from which the user is currently connected, and the share or path that the user is accessing.
-Status pages like the Access Status page automatically refresh on a regular interval and are very helpful for monitoring the progress of certain processes such as the current end-user connections to the NSS.
+Status pages automatically refresh on a regular interval and are very helpful for monitoring the progress of certain processes such as the current end-user connections to the NSS.